Ready for your next lesson?

 - Bringing up numbers.
 If you have 5,000 happy subscribers, talk about it.
 Ask the reader to join the bandwagon.
 If you’re getting lots of new leads every day, don’t forget to mention that too.

 - Adding testimonials to your landing page.
-A quote from one of your happy clients will add a personal touch to the lander.
+A quote from one of your happy clients will add a personal touch to the landing page.
 In many cases, this works better than plastering the page with large numbers.

-Nothing brings authenticity to a lander like a section about previous successes.
+Nothing brings authenticity to a landing page like a section about previous successes.
 It’s one of the best conversion elements at your disposal.
-The best part is that all you need is a single client to get an awesome testimonial.

 Here’s how we do it on our landing pages: